pmret/papermario/README.md

 $ ./format.sh
 ```

-If `format.sh` displays any errors, go and fix them.
-If you can't fix them without breaking the function from matching, append `// NOLINT` to the offending line.
+If `format.sh` has any problems with your code, go and fix the issues.
+If you can't fix a warning without making the function not match anymore, append `// NOLINT` to the offending line.

 ## FAQ